alhridoy/extream_events_analysis/README.md

 ### Project Overview
-This project implements a Python application for processing and analyzing ECMWF  forecast data, focusing on temperature anomalies and extreme weather conditions. inditilization of the forecast was chosses as 20240229 and region was selected as USA.
+This project implements a Python application for processing and analyzing ECMWF  forecast data, focusing on temperature anomalies and extreme weather conditions.
+Forecast data  was selected as 20240229 and region USA.

 ### Implementation Challenges
 The most significant challenge was handling ECMWF operational forecast data from S3: